Planning services available online

 Planning applications are retained at Murray House (see address above) in hard copy until archived.

-As files are archived the images are added to Planning Online as an electronic record – currently up to and including 2005.
-Copies of these applications are accessible to the public via online services where image size allows.
+As files are scanned for archive, the images are added to Planning Online and available to view as an electronic record.
+The 2006 images are currently being added.
+Images for these applications are accessible to the public via online services where image size allows.

 The archive for planning records prior to 2003 are only available as microfilm at the Department’s counter, Murray House (see address above).